 Maintaining the right amount of sodium in your diet requires a balance of healthy foods, no matter what diet you’re on.

-However, including sodium in your keto diet is not tricky.
+We'll show you how including sodium in your keto diet can be simple.

-The majority of us have learned that too much salt is bad for our health, but many of us don’t necessarily understand why and how.
+The majority of us have learned that too much salt is bad for our health, but many of us don’t necessarily understand why or how.

 Sodium is often looked at as a bad thing because processed and fast foods are made with extremely high amounts of salt.

-This is only one of the reasons these types of foods are so bad for you, but this is often misconstrued as salt is bad for you.
+This is only one of the reasons these types of foods are bad for you, but this is often misunderstood as salt is bad for you.

 Some studies have shown that it only takes a small increase in sodium for you to go into a surplus and experience negative side effects.

 Even just a single teaspoon of salt can increase your risk of cardiovascular disease by 17% and your risk of stroke by 23%.
 Yikes!

 The other side effects of a sodium level that’s too high are: